 Proper footwear allows for good circulation.
 Consider asking your podiatrist or specialized shoe store personnel for recommendations or tips.

 To help your feet maintain adequate circulation, get regular exercise, put your feet up while sitting, and avoid sitting in one place for too long.
 Try to get at least 30 minutes of exercise per day, or follow your doctor’s physical activity recommendations.

-If you notice signs of cracking, irritation, or a wound, clean the area well.
+If you notice signs of cracking, irritation, or a wound, clean the area well and contact your doctor or podiatrist.
 Follow your doctor’s recommendations to prevent further complications.
 They may encourage you to apply an antibiotic cream or other treatments.
 This is especially important if you have nerve damage or serious circulatory issues.